cssconf/blog-content/2015/2015-09-05_meet-una-kravets/2015-09-05_meet-una-kravets.md

 <span class="strong-border">Have you been to Berlin before and what are you looking forward to the most?</span>
 I have!
 I was in Berlin during Christmas time 3 years ago.
 It was amazing! :) The Christmas markets and gluvine were wonderful and I really enjoyed exploring the city (it’s such beautiful and eclectic place).
 I’m looking forward to returning at a warmer time and meeting all of the wonderful tech people in Berlin!

-We're looking forward to meeting Una and really excited ot hear her talk.
-In the meantime, follow [@una on Twitter](https://twitter.com/una) and find her writings on her website at [una.im](http://una.im).
+We look forward to meeting Una and are really excited ot hear her talk!
+In the meantime, follow [@una on Twitter](https://twitter.com/una) or check out her writings on her website at [una.im](http://una.im).